China charges state-owned shipyard ex-head with taking bribes

 The Supreme People's Procuratorate said in a notice on its website that Gu Tiquan, former board chairman of the Shanghai-based shipyard, would be prosecuted.
 It did not give details.

-Hudong-Zhonghua is a subsidiary of China State Shipbuilding Corp [SASACN.UL], one of the largest shipbuilding conglomerates in the country.
+Hudong-Zhonghua is a subsidiary of China State Shipbuilding Corp, one of the largest shipbuilding conglomerates in the country.
 The yard has been leading China's push into high-tech shipbuilding, and currently has contracts to build 14 liquefied natural gas tankers.

 Calls to Hudong-Zhonghua for comment were not answered as the office was closed for the weekend while Reuters was unable to reach Gu for comment.